Marlin, Demelza, Apoifis, Nicholas, and Bennie, Andrew. Aboriginal Sports Coaches, Community, and Culture. Springer, 2020.

 Reading the Country: 30 Years On is a celebration of that book - examining not only its place and time of creation but also its movement across social, philosophical and political surfaces, seeping into the way we look and learn and teach about how people are, or could be, part of country.

-Ellinghaus, K. Blood Will Tell: Native Americans and Assimilation Policy.
+Ellinghaus, Katherine.
+Blood Will Tell: Native Americans and Assimilation Policy.
 University of Nebraska Press, 2017

 Blood Will Tell reveals the underlying centrality of "blood" that shaped official ideas about who was eligible to be defined as Indian by the General Allotment Act in the United States.
 Katherine Ellinghaus traces the idea of blood quantum and how the concept came to dominate Native identity and national status between 1887 and 1934 and how related exclusionary policies functioned to dispossess Native people of their land.
 The U.S. government’s unspoken assumption at the time was that Natives of mixed descent were undeserving of tribal status and benefits, notwithstanding that Native Americans of mixed descent played crucial roles in the national implementation of allotment policy.